ninckblokje/ics-execution-agent-docker/README.md

 - assets
   - Contains images for **README.md**
-- install
+- files
-  - Contains the installation scripting
   - The main setup file should be put here
+- iscea
+  - The Docker configuration and install scripts are stored here
-- tmp
+- temp_files
   - Can optionally store the other files to speedup the build process, otherwise these will be downloaded by the main setup file

 ## Download Execution Agent